scarv/miracle/target/sakurax_mb3/README.md

 bitfile over to `$UAS_ROOT/target/sakurax_mb3/bitstream.bit` to use the auto-program make targets described above.

+- You may also need to re-generate the memory map information file `target/sakurax_mb3/sakurax_mb3.mmi` to make sure that the ELF programs can be correctly combined with the bitfile before programming.

 ## Target Information

 This target is an FPGA CPU Softcore: The *Microblaze* provided by Xilinx.